 After inspection

-- Obtain the signed certificate and deliver it to your closing attorney or lender as instructed.
+- I obtain the signed certificate and deliver it to your closing attorney or lender as instructed.

 Common issues that delay closings